 If you find HDR too dim, set the Picture Mode to 'HDR Theater' and Local Dimming to 'High'.
 This doesn't make the picture that much brighter, as you can see the EOTF here.

 Decent color volume.
 Due to its excellent contrast ratio, it can produce deep, saturated colors.
-It has trouble displaying very bright blues, which is normal for an LED TV.
+It has trouble displaying very bright blues, which is typical for LCD TVs.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 Good response time, much better than the Hisense H8F.
 There's no visible overshoot, but it's a little slow in the 0-20% transition, causing a bit more motion blur in dark scenes.

-Although the backlight uses PWM (pulse width modulation) to dim its backlight, the flicker frequency is extremely high and shouldn't bother most people.
+Although the backlight uses Pulse Width Modulation (PWM) to dim its backlight, the flicker frequency is extremely high and shouldn't bother most people.

-This TV is able to interpolate lower frame rate content up to 60Hz, but it's not very effective as it seems to come on/off during movies, but this issue shouldn't be noticeable for most people.
-For this to work, both Judder and Blur Reduction must be set to '10'.
+This TV can interpolate lower frame rate content up to 60fps, but it isn't very effective as it seems to come on/off during movies.
+That said, it shouldn't be noticeable for most people.
+To use motion interpolation, set both Judder and Blur Reduction to '10'.